TomerFi/alexa_skill_ask_my_pc/README.md

 Variable value: *C:\Program Files\Java\jdk1.8.0_121*<br/>
 If you've installed java in a diffrent path or you've installed a diffrent version, updated this variable value accoradingly.<br/>
 <br/>
-To check the install proccess, open a Command Prompt window and type *java -version* you should be getting the information about the installed Java softwere,<br/>
+To check the installation proccess, open a Command Prompt window and type *java -version* you should be getting the information about the installed Java softwere,<br/>
-If it's not - make sure the installation was finished and that you've added the *JAVA_HOME* variable correctly.<br/>
+If it's not working properly, make sure the installation was finished and that you've added the *JAVA_HOME* variable correctly.<br/>
 If so, a computer reboot might be helpful here.

 #### Installing Apache Maven